drtirnadeb/FairFrame/README.md

 ---

-📝 **Note:** The dataset also contains queries labeled as `hr_help`, which correspond to a fictional HR chatbot.
-These are excluded from fairness evaluation in this challenge, as they do not influence loan, promotion, or customer service decisions.
-However, advanced participants are welcome to explore them optionally.

 📌 **Assumptions for Example Notebooks**
 - Example datasets are **anonymized and synthetic**, created to prototype the challenge design.
 - Feedback data (e.g., thumbs up/down) is simulated and partial.
 - Protected attributes (caste, religion, gender, accent) are included to demonstrate group fairness metrics.

+⚠️ **Note:**
-⚠️ **Note:** In a real deployment with *Banking Access*, these placeholders would be replaced with actual anonymized data from their systems.
+* In a real deployment with *Banking Access*, these placeholders would be replaced with actual anonymized data from their systems.
+* The dataset also contains queries labeled as `hr_help`, which correspond to a fictional HR chatbot.
+These are excluded from fairness evaluation in this challenge, as they do not influence loan, promotion, or customer service decisions.
+However, advanced participants are welcome to explore them optionally.

 ![License](https://img.shields.io/badge/license-MIT-blue)